 The Division of Minimally Invasive Surgery specializes in the diagnosis and treatment of conditions affecting the abdomen, the abdominal wall, and the retroperitoneum.
-Minimally invasive surgeons also perform bariatric surgery for treatment of obesity.
+Minimally invasive surgeons also perform bariatric surgery for treatment of obesity and to repair complex and common hernias.
+Through our research, we’re developing novel technology-supported surgery coaching programs to share our expertise in the field, and to develop new understanding of the mechanisms of metabolism and weight loss.

 Minimally invasive surgery uses emerging technologies to perform operations through small incisions, eliminating the need for a large, conventional incision.
 By reducing the impact that surgery causes on the body, patients experience less pain and quicker recovery, leading to better health outcomes overall.
 While many institutions offer minimally invasive surgical techniques, our surgeons are specially trained in this approach and can handle the most complex cases to achieve the best results.